vps-maintenance-paperclip-adapternpm

 Detect & block this

-O3 blocks vps-maintenance-paperclip-adapter-class packages before install and in CI — and if it already ran, its runtime egress monitoring catches the credential exfiltration and severs the channel.
+O3 blocks vps-maintenance-paperclip-adapter-class packages before install and in CI — and if it already ran, its runtime egress monitoring catches the C2 callback and severs the channel.